cfss-fa20/hw01/README.md

   Douglas Institute.
 3. I can not drink coffee because I find the taste horrible.
 Instead I have a **very large** tea collection which I *love* sharing with friends.
-If you ever need recommendations on the best type of tea to drink (my answer is usually Earl Grey) or the best tea company (it's TWG or Williamsons), I am your girl.
+If you ever need recommendations for the best type of tea to drink (my answer is usually Earl Grey) or the best tea company (it's TWG or Williamsons), I am your girl.
 4. Despite my inability to dance, sing, or act, I really love musical theater and frequently listen to Broadway cast recordings while studying.
 My friends unfortunately